ITV/Recipes/README.md

 ### Baking:

 Line the baking tray with butter and flour (or use baking paper - also makes it easier to remove at the end).
 Pour half of the batter and bake for 10-12 minutes in a pre-heated oven (~ 180 with fan)
 Take out and layer the apple filling, and then the rest of the batter on top.
 Pop back in for ~ 40 minutes.
 Use a toothpick to test if it's done.
+Optional: Sprinkle with icing sugar.